nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 The rest of the app consists of 4 main components other than `Main`.
 They are :

- 1. Controls the UI of the app.
+ 1. `UI` : Controls the UI of the app.
 This is the component that the user interacts with and is responsible for how the application looks to the user.
- 2. Logic` : Parses the input and executes the command.
+ 2. `Logic` : Parses the input and executes the command.
 Logic updates the Model and Storage according to the commands given by the user.
  3. `Model` : Holds the data during runtime.
 Works with UI to display the results of the commands to the user.
  4. `Storage`: Reads and writes data to the hard disk.
 Ensures that the data is stored properly even after Unburden has been closed.